J-Mojica/Home-Depot-Semantic-Segmentation/README.md

 category has its own separate directory and are saved with the name of its respective category followed by a sequential number for easy identification.

-## Milestone 3
+## Milestone 3: Annotation

+We annotated our data using CVAT and DEXTR, a model for semiautomatic object segmentation.
+By using DEXTR we speed up the annotation process for our custom dataset.

 ### Annotated Data
-Our annotated data can be found [here.](https://github.com/J-Mojica/Home-Depot-Semantic-Segmentation/tree/annotation/data/data-annotated)
+Our annotated data can be found [here.](https://github.com/J-Mojica/Home-Depot-Semantic-Segmentation/tree/main/data)

 ### DEXTR and How it works